apaivinen/apaivinen/README.md

 ### Greetings traveller

 So this mess what you see is all my handiwork.
-Trying to keep everything up to date but there's quite a lot work to do 🤔
+Trying to keep improve everything up to date but there's quite a lot work to do 🤔 especially when i've had like 6 month break on updating repositories but still been improving stuff 😬

 My daily bread comes from working with Microsoft technologies.
 Mainly working with M365 collaboration tools but there's general M365 & Azure management & "Development" here and there.
 Sometimes I even explore the ancient servers to figure what's going on 🙃